wp-plugins/laudd-social-sharing/README.txt

 === Laudd Social Share to Earn Points ===
 Contributors: laudd
-Tags: social network sharing, social sharing toolbar, premium content, free, mobile, responsive, facebook, twitter, linkedin, wordpress paywall
-Requires at least: 3.0.1
+Tags: social network sharing, social sharing toolbar, free, mobile, responsive, facebook, twitter, linkedin, social buttons Requires at least: 3.0.1
 Tested up to: 4.1
-Stable tag: 5.0.1
+Stable tag: 5.0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Increase your website's social reach and traffic.
-Users earn points for social visits they generate, and get rewards by redeeming points.
+Users get points for social visits they generate, and can redeem points for rewards.

 == Description ==

-Free plugin offers users points when content shared through this toolbar generates traffic back to your blog or news website.
+Free plugin offers users points when pages or posts shared through this toolbar generates traffic back to your blog or news website.
 Laudd offers users real, valuable rewards for those points.
-The Laudd Service offers a free trial and low-cost monthly plans.
+Service is free up to 500 Laudd generated visits per month.
 Rewards are currently available only to U.S. residents.

 With this plugin you get to: